yuyenchu/express_cluster_sample/README.md

 - Authorization: provides both session and JWT, session for login status and JWT for api.
 - Database: use MySQL for related data, such as user info and memos, and Redis for cache data, such as session, store, and JWT refresh tokens.
 - Logging: using morgan for access log and winston for error log, both with rotating file stream.
+- Reverse proxy: using traefik for internal routing and ssl certificate renewal
+- Tracing: using jaeger to monitor workflow combining with traefik
 - Design pattern: using MVC (Model-View-Controller) design.
 - Docker: Dockerfile and docker-compose.yml are ready for deployment